-Dispensing Dynamics International is a leading designer and manufacturer of paper towel, bath tissue, soap and odor dispensing systems utilized in commercial "Away-From-Home" washroom settings.
+Dispensing Dynamics International ("Dispensing Dynamics", or the "Company") is a leading designer and manufacturer of paper towel, bath tissue, soap and odor dispensing systems utilized in commercial "Away-From-Home" washroom settings.
 Dispensing Dynamics boasts a broad product portfolio which consists of over 4,500 SKUs across the paper OEM, foodservice equipment, and janitorial/sanitation supplies and accessories markets.
 The Company's products are primarily located in high-traffic AFH washrooms found in airports, stadiums, office buildings, restaurants, schools and universities, and general retail environments.